Lauren Holly: Personal life

 Holly has been married three times.
 Her first marriage was to actor Danny Quinn.
 The two married in 1991, and divorced two years later in 1993.
-In 1994, she met Jim Carrey during auditions for Ace Ventura: Pet Detective.
+In 1993, she met Jim Carrey during auditions for Ace Ventura: Pet Detective.
 She did not get offered the part, but the two developed a relationship while working together during the filming of Dumb and Dumber.
 In 1996 they were married.
 The marriage lasted less than a year, and they divorced in 1997.
 In 2001, she married Francis Greco, a Canadian-born investment banker.
 The couple adopted three children, sons Henry, George, and Alexander Holly-Greco.
-In 2008, while married to Greco, she became a Canadian citizen.
+In 2008, while married to Greco, Holly became a Canadian citizen.
 The couple divorced in 2014.

-Holly lives in Oakville, Ontario, Canada, with her three children.
+Holly lives in Oakville, Ontario with her three children.

 In 1992, Holly, her father Grant, and their families established the "A" Fund at Hobart and William Smith Colleges in memory of her brother, Alexander, about whom Holly said, "He was a boy filled with dreams, hopes, and plans.
 Although he was only 14 when he died, he had traveled extensively in Europe and Central America, lived in New York City and Los Angeles, and these experiences produced in him a fascination for architecture and archaeology."